Wednesday, June 14, 2023

 Destinies

-• Louis did nothing to the mother of those children, but the marquise lost all influence and after a few years the king tells her indirectly that it would be best if she left Versailles.
+• Louis did nothing to the mother of four of his legitimized children, but the marquise lost all influence and after a few years the king let her know that it would be best if she left Versailles.
 She lived in the château he had given her and would quite often return, "like those unfortunate souls who come back to the places they have lived to atone for their faults."

 A decade later she retired to a convent.
 When she spread out the jewels that the king had given her and could not recall the circumstances, she said that her life had made no sense.